minhluxuan/uit-data-science-challenge-board-B-2025/README.md

 ```bash
 python download_checkpoints.py
 ```
 This will download all model checkpoints to the `checkpoints/` directory.
+If this doesn't work due to download limitation on Drive, please use this direct link [here](https://drive.google.com/drive/folders/1HmD1ngm1Idy8WfQaqeM3v_gUljMasuLw?usp=sharing) to download the `checkpoints/`.

 2. Run inference for all models:
 ```bash